tagion/tagion/docs/docs/protocols/consensus/HashGraph.md

 The voting round that is used to account for the intermediate voting is the father round if the event does not have a father then the account round is the mother round.

-Each added newly added bit number witness_seen_mask will be selected to select the witness in the voting round
+Each newly added bit number witness_seen_mask will be selected to select the witness in the voting round

 select all newly added witnesses in the selected round and set the intermediate_voting_mask a the event  node_id to 1.